Eve0902/DirectVan/README.md

 # VanBB
 This is a chatBot for Vancouver Recycling system
-You can directly type your questions about how to throw air conditionar to get a direct answer from chatBot
+You can directly type your questions to this chatBot and get an answer.
+For example, you can directly ask it that how to throw an air conditioner.